 The project also attracted quite a lot of media attention prior to publication of one of the chapters from the Billings Gazette, Princeton Alumni Weekly, and the Princeton Office of Communications, as well as local news stations KULR8 and Q2.

-The full thesis is available through Princeton, as well as a corrected version through my Researchgate page.
+The full thesis is available through Princeton, as well as an updated version through my Researchgate page.
 The poster for Princeton’s Department of Ecology and Evolutionary Biology senior thesis presentation is also available through Researchgate.
 I plan to publish more from my undergraduate thesis in the future.